Adoums22/projet_react_native/README.md

-Description de l'application React Native
+Description of the React Native application

-Cette application répond aux fondamentaux du développement avec React Native en utilisant divers concepts et fonctionnalités avancées.
-Elle a été conçue dans le cadre d'un TP visant à explorer en profondeur les différents aspects de React Native, notamment les hooks, les variables et constantes, les classes et interfaces.

-Configuration et exécution du projet
-Pour lancer le projet, assurez-vous d'avoir les versions suivantes installées :
+This application covers the fundamentals of development with React Native, using various advanced concepts and features.
+It has been designed as part of a tutorial aimed at exploring in depth the various aspects of React Native, including hooks, variables and constants, classes and interfaces.

+Project configuration and execution To launch the project, make sure you have the following versions installed:

-Node.js: Versionv 16.17.0 ou supérieure
+Node.js: Versionv 16.17.0 or higher

-Commande cmd:
+Command cmd:

 node -v

-Expo CLI: Version ^50.0.7 ou supérieure
+Expo CLI: Version ^50.0.7 or higher

-Commande cmd:
+Command cmd:

 expo --version

-React Native: Version 0.73.2 ou supérieure
+React Native: Version 0.73.2 or higher

-Commande cmd:
+Command cmd:

 npm list react-native

-Lancement du Projet :
+Project launch :

-Commande cmd : npm sart
-insatller les packages : npm -i
+cmd command: npm sart insatller packages: npm -i